Ambulatory procedures are minor procedures that can be performed in a clinic setting whilst you are awake and able to talk to your doctor or nurse.

 One of our admissions officers will have advised you of the date and time of your procedure.

-If you need to rearrange your appointment please contact our Admissions Office on 0151 702 4080 between the working hours of 08:30am and 4:30pm Monday to Friday.
+If you need to rearrange your appointment please contact our Gynaecology Access Centre on 0151 702 4328 (option 1) between the working hours of 08:30am and 4:30pm Monday to Friday.
 If you require any clinical information about your procedure please contact one of our Gynaecology Nurses on 0151 708 9988 extension 4617 who will be happy to answer your questions.